lysogeny/videotracker/README.md

 - [ ] Hypermodular segmentation modules: combine all of your favourite cv2 functions into a method.
 - [ ] CLI flag for loading options
 - [ ] Better keybinds

+New loop structure:

+QThread:
+ - Started with .start()
+ - enters loop

 Requirements